Laredo, Texas: Colleges and universities

 Texas A&M International University, one of the member schools of the Texas A&M University System, offers bachelor's, master's, and doctoral degrees.
 On April 22, 2004, the Texas Higher Education Coordinating Board in Austin, Texas approved Texas A&M International University to grant its first PhD in International Business Administration.
-TAMIU's College of Business Administration has been named an outstanding business school in The Princeton Review's "Best 282 Business Schools", 2007 Edition, and ranked third in the nation for the category: "Greatest Opportunity for Minority Students."
-The university's campus is in Northeast Laredo along Loop 20.
 The university was an extension of Texas A&I-Kingsville and later the former Laredo State University.
-Prior to its current location along Bob Bullock Loop 20, the university was housed with the Laredo College downtown campus.

-The UT Center at Laredo is located north of the Laredo Medical Center and Business U.S. Highway 59.
-The center offers certificates, bachelors degrees, and doctoral degrees in various medical fields.
+The UT Center at Laredo is located north of Business U.S. Highway 59 at the intersection of McPherson Road and Bustamante Street and neighbors the Laredo Medical Center hospital.
+The center offers graduate certificates, bachelors degrees, and doctoral degrees in various health related fields from five UT System institutions.